treeverse/boto-s3-router/README.md

-# Botos3router
+# Boto S3 Router

-The botos3router package provides a boto3 like client that holds multiple underlying boto3 clients and routes the requests between the client by the bucket/prefix configuration
+Use this package to interact with S3 side-by-side with S3-compatible services without making any changes to your code. to This package provides a boto3-like client that routes requests between S3 clients according to the name of the bucket and the a user-defined bucket/prefix configuration.

-## Features

-- Holds multiple boto s3 clients and dispatches calls to the appropriate client according to configuration
-- Maps 1:1 with boto client API.

 ## Installation

-botos3router requires Python >= 3.6 to run.
+Boto S3 Router requires Python >= 3.6 to run.

 ### pip install